ThibaudMrx/youtube-summarizer/README.md

     7.a Mourmansk serves as Russia's gateway to the Arctic and its natural resources, with key industries including fishing, nuclear-powered icebreaker fleet, and potential hub for LNG exports to Europe and China.
     7.b The US is expanding the port of Nome to monitor Bering Strait approach and has relocated F-35 fighters to Fairbanks airbase and an anti-missile base at Delta Junction.

+### Next steps
+- Integrating with mflow to extract performance metrics of different models (so far, Mistral runs OK on my machine, better than other available solutions and is more reliable onthe output format)
+- Creating a tree diagram as output
+- Creating the front webpage
+- Creating the docker image of the app
+- Running the app serverless witht he docker image and AWS ressources